How to Sign an EXE File Using Code Signing Certificate?

 Before you start signing an EXE or application, you will need the following:

-• Code Signing Certificate: This is a digital certificate that can be used to sign your software.
+- Code Signing Certificate: This digital certificate can be used to sign your software.
 You can obtain a code signing certificate from a commercial Certificate Authority (CA) or create your own using the makecert.exe tool.

-• SignTool.exe: This is a command-line tool that is included in the Windows SDK and can be used to sign files using a code signing certificate.
-It’s important to ensure that you have the latest version of SignTool.exe installed on your device.
+- SignTool.exe: This is a command-line tool included in the Windows SDK and can be used to sign files using a code signing certificate.
+It’s essential to ensure you have the latest version of SignTool.exe installed on your device.

 Here are some of the options available for SignTool: